 Gave talk in focus session "Altermagnetism: Transport, Optics, Excitations" at the DPG meeting, March 2023.

-Received poster prize at the European school of magnetism 2022 together with Elena Stetco, who herself won a price for writing the winning nomination.
-The topic of the poster was altermagnetism and giant magnetoresistance effects using them.
+Poster prize at the European school of magnetism 2022 together with Elena Stetco, who herself won a price for writing the winning nomination.
+The topic of the poster was altermagnetism and giant magnetoresistance effects with them.

 Gave talk in course "